An agent of HOPE in Rwanda

 – Drew Van der Werff, Class of 2013

-Undergraduate students in George Fox's School of Business routinely gain practical business acumen prior to graduation through the school's internship program.
+Undergraduate students in George Fox's College of Business routinely gain practical business acumen prior to graduation through the school's internship program.

 Emphasis on Business Experience